tnmthai/ggee/README.md

-# Google Earth Engine Initialization Library
+# Google Earth Engine Tool

 This library provides a set of functions to authenticate and initialize Google Earth Engine (EE) sessions, retrieve EE tokens, and query Sentinel-2 image data.
 It supports both service account-based and token-based authentication, making it suitable for a wide range of EE applications.